-In addition to courses taught in French, Italian, Japanese, and Spanish, the WLLC faculty offer courses in Literature and Culture Studies in English Translation (LC), which are designed to provide students with a knowledge and understanding of the literature/culture of non-English speaking countries.
-See Literature and Cultural Studies in English Translation, page 319.
+The WLLC offers courses taught in Arabic, American Sign Language, Chinese, French, Japanese, and Spanish.
+In addition, the WLLC faculty offer courses in Literature and Culture Studies in English Translation (LC), which are designed to provide students with a knowledge and understanding of the literature/culture of non-English speaking countries.
+See Literature and Cultural Studies in English Translation, page 333.
+The WLLC also offers Modern Languages (ML) courses that are taught in hybrid mode, page 335.